leonardslog/10x_multiome_analysis/README.md

 atac <- subset(atac, subset = is_cell == 1)
 ```

-Next.
-I created the chromatin ASSAY with the ATAC feature matrix, which needs both the fragments and the annotations object constructed above.
-I also removed the objects no longer needed to free up memory.
+Creation of the chromatin ASSAY with the ATAC feature matrix requires both the fragments and the annotation object.
+Raw objects are no longer needed and can be removed to free up memory.
 ```
 multiome_data[["ATAC"]] <- CreateChromatinAssay(
   counts = LayerData(atac),